Top rated

 Wondering about other safety kit?
 Read our guide on everything you need to know about car safety features.

-In our tests, on average, electric SUVs can go 236 miles on a single charge, which is only one mile less than the 237-mile average when comparing all EVs.
-More specifically, small SUVs manage a below-average 206 miles, while large ones can do an impressive 260 miles.
+In our tests, on average, electric SUVs can go around 240 miles on a single charge, which is around the same as the average for EVs of all classes.
+More specifically, small SUVs manage closer to 210 miles while large ones can do an impressive 260 miles on average.
+See our guide to the cars with the best EV range for more on this.

 This isn’t to say that large SUVs are now the go-to choice for green aficionados; it’s more a case of brute force.
 With their larger size, big SUVs have more room for high-capacity batteries.
-On average, large SUVs have a battery capacity of 80.5kWh compared to the average 68.5kWh on all types of EV.
+On average, large SUVs have a battery capacity of more than 80kWh compared to the average 69kWh on all types of EV.
 These large batteries make SUVs much heavier, often weighing well over two tonnes.
+This is something to consider if your local council is considering changing parking charges based on vehicle weight.

-Of course there are exceptions; as of October 2024 the most efficient SUV we’ve tested manages 3.65 miles per kWh, which is well above average, while the least efficient manages a paltry 2.3 miles per kWh.
+Of course there are exceptions; one of the most efficient SUV we’ve tested manages 4.01 miles per kWh, which is well above average, while the least efficient manages a paltry 2.3 miles per kWh.

 Which? members can log in to discover which cars we’re talking about here.
 If you're not a member, join Which? today.

-It almost goes without saying, but if towing is important for you, check, check and check again that the car you’re looking at can actually be used for towing (our reviews state the towing capacity of the specific motor/battery combination we tested, but this will vary if the model you're looking at is different).
+It almost goes without saying, but if towing is important for you, make sure that the car you’re looking at can actually be used for towing (our reviews state the towing capacity of the specific motor/battery combination we tested, but this will vary if the model you're looking at is different).
 Many electric cars can’t tow at all.

 Smaller electric SUVs are more variable: a fair few can't tow at all, some can only tow as little as 300kg braked or unbraked, and the highest braked towing capacity we’ve tested on a small SUV is 1,600kg.